Isotopes of fluorine: Fluorine-18

-Fluorine-18 is the lightest unstable nuclide with equal odd numbers of protons and neutrons, having 9 of each.
-(See also the "magic numbers" discussion of nuclide stability.)
+Fluorine-18 is the second lightest unstable nuclide (after beryllium-8, with 4 protons and 4 neutrons) with equal numbers of protons and neutrons and lightest such with an odd atomic number, having 9 of each.
+(See also the parity discussion of nuclide stability.)

 Fluorine-19

 Fluorine-19 is the only stable isotope of fluorine.
 Its abundance is 100 %; no other isotopes of fluorine exist in significant quantities.
 Its binding energy is 147801.3648(38) keV.
 Fluorine-19 is NMR-active with a spin of 1/2+, so it is used in fluorine-19 NMR spectroscopy.